 2. Apart from Question No. 1, rest of the paper shall consist of four units as per the syllabus.
 Every unit should have two questions.
 However, student may be asked to attempt only 1 question from each unit.
-Each question should be of 12.5 marks
+Each question should be 12.5 marks.

-Objective: To equip the students with the internal architecture, organization and design of computer systems.
+Objective: To understand the architecture and organization of computer in depth.

-Computer Arithmetic and Register transfer language:
+Basic Computer Organization and Register transfer language: